Lectionary Bible Studies and Sermons

 The sun of righteousness.
 3:13-4:3

-Malachi's prophecy initially deals with the superficial worship of the religious elite, along with the general disobedience of the people.
-He then focuses on the people's self-deceit, 2:17-3:5, their selfishness, 3:6-12, and their self-sufficiency, 3:13-4:3.
-In each of these units, Malachi defines the problem and then presents a promise.
-In our passage for study, 3:13-4:3, the problem is defined in terms of the people's claim that their independence, their self-sufficiency, is the way to success, 3:13-15.
-The promise is defined in terms of future blessing, of the dawning of a new age when the "sun of righteousness" comes.
-The promise of divine blessing is for those who repent, 3:16, as for those who do not repent, only judgement is promised, 4:1.
+In our passage for study, 3:13-4:3, Malachi focuses on Israel's claim that their independence, their self-sufficiency, is the way to success, 3:13-15.
+In the face of this problem, Malachi brings a word of promise, a promise defined in terms of future blessing, of the dawning of a new age when the "sun of righteousness" comes.
+The promise of divine blessing is for those who repent, 3:16, but for those who do not repent, only judgement is promised, 4:1.

 The passage

 v14.
 The words are the whispered thoughts of a people faced with a harsh environment and a corrupted humanity.
-They have seen no gain in obeying the Law or fulfilling their religious duty, ie. they have concluded that the righteous are not rewarded.
+They have seen no gain in obeying the Law, nor in fulfilling their religious duty, ie. they have concluded that the righteous are not rewarded.

 v15.
 In fact, it seems that those who live an evil life are the ones who succeed; they are the "blessed" ones - happy, prosperous and satisfied, ie. the wicked are not punished.
 The selfishness of the wicked is vindicated in their successful life.